mendix/docs/content/refguide/project-settings.md

 {{% alert type="info" %}}

-This setting was added in version 7.15 to introduce the new (optimized) implementation.
+This setting was added in version 7.15 to introduce an optimized implementation.

 {{% /alert %}}